hekimapro/zeno/README.md

 # ZenoPay

-ZenoPay is a Go package for integrating with the ZenoPay payment API.
-It provides methods to initiate payments and check payment statuses.
+ZenoPay is a simple and seamless payment designed for developers looking to integrate secure and reliable payment functionality into their applications.
+With minimal setup, you can initiate payments and track their statuses effortlessly.

+### Supported Mobile Networks
+ZenoPay supports the following mobile payment networks:
+- **M-PESA**
+- **TIGOPESA (MIX BY YAS)**
+- **HALOPESA**
+- **AIRTEL MONEY**

 ## Installation